ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 So basically, in a nutshell, the Free Energy Principle says in our physical universe as we understand it, with the usual mechanics running in the background, right?
 Classical relativistic, quantum and statistical, if boundaries exist in the physical system, then the bulk across the boundary is going to be tracking whatever is beyond the boundary.
 So in a nutshell, this is what the Free Energy Principle says.
-Now, I noticed you put some stuff in the chat.
+Mahault, I noticed you put some stuff in the chat.
-Would you mind using your voice to compliment.
+Would you mind using your voice to complement.

 15:11 _Mahault:_
 Yeah, I was just saying that this part that you were just explaining often seems kind of esoteric to people.